 Situated in the town of Samut Songkhram, just 80 kilometers southwest of Bangkok, this market is like no other, as it operates directly on an active railway track.

-Once the train has rumbled through, the market miraculously reassembles itself and business resumes as if nothing just happened.
+Once the train has rumbled through, the market quickly reassembles itself and business resumes as if nothing just happened.

 On your day tour, you’ll take the train into the market, stop there to shop, eat, and then watch the train depart before moving on to your next stop – the most famous and largest floating market in Thailand.